-The project is led by Professor Nigel Gilbert from the University of Surrey with Co-Investigators Dr Ian Hamilton, Imperial College London, Dr Suzanne Bartington, University of Birmingham and Dr Sarah Moller, National Centre for Atmospheric Science, University of York.
+The project is led by Professor Nigel Gilbert (University of Surrey) with Co-Investigators Dr Ian Hamilton (UCL), Dr Suzanne Bartington (University of Birmingham) and Dr Sarah Moller (National Centre for Atmospheric Science, University of York).

 Professor Nigel Gilbert | Principal Investigator